EN | ES | FR

 The honest answer is: it depends.
 Florida divorce costs range from a few hundred dollars for a simple uncontested case to six figures for a complex contested high-net-worth divorce.
 Here’s what actually drives the number.

-Cost is one of the first questions every prospective client asks.
-There is no single answer because the cost depends on several variables: whether the case is contested, the complexity of the marital estate, whether children are involved, and the strategy each spouse takes.
-This article breaks down the components honestly so you can budget realistically.
+Cost is the first question almost every prospective client asks.
+There is no single answer because cost depends on several variables: whether the case is contested, the complexity of the marital estate, whether children are involved, the hourly rates of the attorneys involved, and the strategy each spouse takes.
+This article breaks down the components honestly — with real Miami-Dade numbers — so you can budget realistically.

 Florida Court Filing Fees